October 4-6, Flagler College, St. Augustine, FL (guest lecturer)

-January 24-26, “Universal Design for Worship” and “Ways We Witness: Disability and the Mission of the Church” Calvin Institute for Christian Worship(seminar and workshop leader)
+January 24-26, “Universal Design for Worship” and “Ways We Witness: Disability and the Mission of the Church,” Calvin Symposium on Worship, Calvin College, Grand Rapids, MI

-March 6-8, “Beyond the Boundaries: A Conversation Towards a Disability Missiology,” Oxford Centre for Mission Studies, Oxford, England (keynote speaker)
+March 13-15: Keynote Speaker, “Beyond the Boundaries: A Conversation Towards a Disability Missiology,” Oxford Centre for Mission Studies, Oxford, England

 March 27-29, Faith and Disability Symposium, Wheaton College, Wheaton, IL (contributor)

 May 19-23, Summer Institute on Theology and Disability, WTS (faculty, host, and speaker)

 Director of the Graduate Certificate in Disability and Ministry

 Dr. Benjamin T. Conner had been involved in youth ministry in some capacity for over twenty years before coming to Western.
 He has served the Church in congregations and through Young Life staff.
 He currently serves on Young Life’s National Capernaum Mission Wide Committee.

 Ben has earned his Master of Divinity from Union Presbyterian Seminary (Virginia) and his PhD from Princeton Theological Seminary in Mission, Ecumenics and History of Religions.
 His teaching and research interests include practical theology, youth ministry, discipleship and Christian practices, mission studies, evangelism, disability studies and Christian history.
 His wife, Melissa, works in therapeutic horsemanship and together they have four children.
 When he is not on campus Ben can be found playing with his family, in the weight room, on the basketball court or mucking horse stalls.